kangdongil/kakao-ghpage-clone/README.md

 		- `<label>` works with `<input>`
 		- make sure 'for' and 'id' value should be same
 		- <label for=> & <input=id=>
+  - etc.
+    - `<hr>`
+    : horizontal line across the screen

+# HTML Character Entity
+  - character entity: piece of string to express character that are difficult to type with keyboard
+  - syntax: begins with `&` and ends with `;`
+  - Example of characters
+    - ©: &copy;
+    - →: &rarr;

 # 2.9 class and id attributes
   - class
     - class can be used on multiple element